Direct summands of klt singularities: Introduction

 \subsection{Acknowledgement}

-The author is partially supported by the NSF Grant DMS-2240926 (formerly DMS-2055531) and a Clay research fellowship.
-He would like to thank Lukas Braun, Javier Carvajal-Rojas, Joaqu\'in Moraga, Kevin Tucker and Chenyang Xu for helpful discussions.
+The author is partially supported by the NSF Grants DMS-2240926, DMS-2234736, a Clay research fellowship, as well as a Sloan fellowship.
+He would like to thank Lukas Braun, Javier Carvajal-Rojas, Shiji Lyu, Linquan Ma, Joaqu\'in Moraga, Karl Schwede, Kevin Tucker and Chenyang Xu for helpful discussions and comments.
+He also wants to thank the anonymous referee for careful reading of the manuscript and several helpful suggestions.